YasiNoshirvan/YasiNoshirvan/README.md

 ## 📝 Research & Manuscripts

-🧬 **Hypoxia Prediction from Prental Doppler and Postental ABG in IUGR Using Explainable AI**
+🧬 **Hypoxia Prediction from Prenatal Doppler and Postnatal ABG in IUGR Using Explainable AI**

-👶 **AI Digital Twin of Fetal Acid-Base Status from Umbilical Artery Doppler**
+👶 **AI Digital Twin of Fetal Acid-Base Status from Umbilical Artery Doppler: A Probabilistic and Causal Framework for Timing-of-Delivery Decision Support**

+👂 **Combined Noise Exposure and Hearing Difficulty as Independent Correlates of Tinnitus-Related Trouble Falling Asleep: A Nationally Representative Analysis of U.S. Adults**

 ---